ax255/axLoadout/README.md

 ## Features

 - Auto give weapons on respawn
-- Auto equip weapon on respawn
+- Auto equip weapon on respawn (right click on a weapon in your loadout)
 - Mutiple loadout profiles

 ## Screenshots